rfranceschi/rfranceschi.github.io/index.md

 header:
   image: /assets/images/JWST_PPD.jpg
 title: About me
+excerpt: "Riccardo Franceschi <br/> Data Scientist | Machine Learning & Bayesian Modeling"
 ---

-I am a physicist and data scientist with a PhD in astrophysics, experienced in turning complex datasets into actionable insights.
-My background combines advanced modeling, simulation, and statistical analysis with strong programming skills in Python and SQL.
-I have designed and implemented data pipelines, developed and tested predictive models, and worked with containerization tools like Docker to ensure reproducibility and efficiency.

-In my academic work, I built sophisticated simulation tools to model physical systems and compared them to real-world observational data, drawing meaningful conclusions from noisy and incomplete datasets.
-I am now focused on applying these analytical, computational, and problem-solving skills to industry challenges, particularly in data-driven decision making, AI solutions, and technology-driven innovation.
+I am a data scientist with a PhD in astrophysics from the Max Planck Institute for Astronomy (Germany), currently a postdoctoral researcher at the Paris Observatory (France).
+I hold MSc and BSc degrees in Astrophysics and Physics from the University of Pisa (Italy).
+Specializing in extracting insights from complex, noisy, high-dimensional datasets, I am proficient in Python (pandas, NumPy, scikit-learn, PyTorch) and SQL.

+I have built end-to-end data pipelines, developed machine learning models with scikit-learn, applied nested sampling Bayesian methods for parameter estimation and uncertainty quantification, and designed Monte Carlo simulation tools (e.g., for protoplanetary disk evolution and cosmic ray propagation).
+Experienced in statistical analysis of incomplete data and reproducible workflows with Docker, I have authored peer-reviewed publications and presented at international conferences—honing strong communication skills for translating technical findings to diverse audiences.

+Eager to apply this expertise to impactful industry challenges in machine learning, AI, Bayesian modeling, and data-driven innovation—particularly in climate science, environmental modeling, renewable energy, or risk assessment, though open to diverse domains where rigorous data analysis drives real-world outcomes.